SparkPost/matchbox/unreleased.md

 - #280 - Adds a custom deprecate prop type
 - #308 - Adds layout Stack component
 - #316 - Adds layout Inline component
+- #309 - Restyles the Button and Button.Group components with styled-components
+- #309 - Buttons no longer automatically blur on click
+- #309 - External buttons now add a default title, and allow custom titles through a new title prop